 This facility is located approximately 9 miles west of Hobbs, New Mexico in Lea County.

-This modification consists of increasing the hourly emission rates for CO and VOCs from the combustion turbines to values that the equipment is capable of achieving.
-In addition, the BACT ppmvd limit for VOCs is increased because the previous BACT limit assumed some control by the catalytic oxidizer that doesn’t occur at the beginning of startup and shutdown.
-This modification also revises the data substitution procedures for CO emissions to ensure that data from SSM emissions is not averaged in for calculation of steady state emissions.
-In addition, the modification revises the method for demonstrating compliance with VOC emission limits to ensure the facility can demonstrate compliance with the emission limits.
-Condition language was also modified to clarify that lb/hr emission limits are based on a one hour block average.
+This modification consists of removing the operating hours restriction for the turbines allowing them to run 8760 hours per year.
+This modification also increases emission limits for the turbines resulting from an upgrade to the turbines.
+This modification also redesignates the Total Suspended Particulates (TSP) limits as Particulate Matter (PM) limits due to the revision to 20.2.3 NMAC to repeal the TSP NMAAQS effective November 30, 2018.
 This description of this modification is for informational purposes only and is not enforceable.

 Table 102.A and Table 102.B show the total potential emissions from this facility for information only, not an enforceable condition, excluding exempt sources or activities.

-Table 102.A: Total Potential Pollutant Emissions from Entire Facility*
+Table 102.A: Total Potential Emission Rate (PER) from Entire Facility*